techouse/qs/README.md

 );
 ```

-Note that the only difference between an index in a `List` and a key in a `Map` is that the value between the brackets
+Note that the only difference between an index in a [List] and a key in a [Map] is that the value between the brackets
-must be a number to create a `List`.
-When creating `List`s with specific indices, **QS** will compact a sparse
+must be a number to create a [List].
+When creating [List]s with specific indices, [decode] will compact a sparse
-`List` to only the existing values preserving their order:
+[List] to only the existing values preserving their order:

 ```dart
 expect(